o3de/community/guides/o3de-code-review-guidelines.md

 ### If you can't approve, take things offline

-If there is a point of discussion on a PR that cannot be quickly resolved, consider reaching out directly to the change author to talk it over (either over Discord, a separate GitHub discussion or even an RFC - sometimes a voice call is even better if possible).
+If there is a point of discussion on a PR that cannot be quickly resolved, consider reaching out directly to the change author to talk it over (either over Discord via a direct message or in the relevant SIG channel, a separate GitHub discussion or even an RFC - sometimes a voice call is even better if possible).
 In our experience this leads to better outcomes for both parties and avoids potential misunderstandings.
 Leaving a brief update on the PR with the resolution afterwards is good practice too.

+> Note: If a discussion cannot be resolved between contributors it is possible to escalate to SIG chairs either through Discord or the public meetings (also held on Discord).
+The dates for these can be found [here](https://lists.o3de.org/g/o3de-calendar/calendar).

 ## Contributors, reviewers and maintainers